On the iterated estimation of dynamic discrete choice games: Setup

-Assumption \ref{ass:Baseline} imposes the consistency and joint asymptotic normality of $(\hat{P},\hat{P}_{0},\hat{g})$, which is satisfied by all standard choices for these estimators.
+Assumption \ref{ass:Baseline} imposes the consistency and joint asymptotic normality of $(\hat{P},\hat{P}_{0},\hat{g})$, which is satisfied by all standard choices for these estimators when the observed states and actions have a finite support.
 Assumption \ref{ass:Baseline2}(i) is a natural condition that is implicitly imposed by the definition of the optimal weight matrix in \citet[Proposition 5]{pesendorfer/schmidt-dengler:2008}.
 The interpretation of Assumption \ref{ass:Baseline2}(ii) requires additional discussion.
 The point of a preliminary estimator $(\hat{P}_{0},\hat{g})$ is to approximate $(P^{\ast },g^{\ast })$ without the need for imposing the restrictions from the structural model, since this may be computationally burdensome.
-If we ignore these restrictions, $\hat{P}$ is the maximum likelihood estimator (MLE) of $ P^{\ast }$ and it is thus an asymptotically efficient estimator of $P^{\ast }$.
-As a corollary, $\hat{P}$ is an estimator of $P^*$ that is at least as asymptotically efficient as $(\mathbf{I}_{d_{P}}-M)\hat{P}+M\hat{P}_{0}$ for any $M\in \mathbb{R}^{d_{P}\times d_{P}}$.
+If we ignore these restrictions, $\hat{P}$ is the maximum likelihood estimator (MLE) of $ P^{\ast }$ and it is thus an efficient estimator of $P^{\ast }$.
+As a corollary, $\hat{P}$ is an estimator of $P^*$ that is at least as efficient as $(\mathbf{I}_{d_{P}}-M)\hat{P}+M\hat{P}_{0}$ for any $M\in \mathbb{R}^{d_{P}\times d_{P}}$.
 Assumption \ref{ass:Baseline2}(ii) essentially requires that this conclusion also applies when these estimators are coupled with $\hat{g}$ as an estimator of $g^*$.

 To illustrate Assumptions \ref{ass:Baseline} and \ref{ass:Baseline2}, it is necessary to specify the parameter vector $g^{\ast }$.
 A typical specification in the literature is the one in \cite{pesendorfer/schmidt-dengler:2008}, where $g^{\ast }$ is the vector of state transition probabilities, i.e.,